 Do you need a second chance to bear good fruit?

-In what ways can you make it even more fruitful?
+How can you make your life even more fruitful?

-Have you ever had an experience of needing to nurture someone or something for a long period before they ‘produced fruit’?
-Were there failures along the way?
-What was it that eventually brought about the growth?
+In your life, have you ever had to nurture someone or something for a long time before they ‘produced fruit’?
+Did you experience failure along the way?
+What eventually led to the growth of the fruit?
 Share your reflections.

-Attend carefully this week to cultivating your own relationship with God.
-Try to bring out the best in someone else as well.
+Focus this week on cultivating your own relationship with God.
+Try to draw out the best in someone else as well.

 Use this section of today’s psalm as your prayer this week: The Lord is compassion and love, slow to anger and rich in mercy.
 For as the heavens are above the earth so strong is his love for those who fear him.